 “You knew this was going to happen, didn’t you?” she said.
-I didn’t.
+I just shook my head; I didn’t.
 I was blinded by hope, too.
 I loved my brother Jimmy more than she did.

 Hugh Dean Miller is one of those people who believe that there is a reason for everything, that his life is a juggernaut of nuts, bolts and impenetrable steel plates that steams without perturbation across the stormy waters of existence in pondering, placid faith of reaching an eventual haven.
 Hugh Dean is a man with supreme confidence that no rogue wave nor berg will sink him on his voyage through life, a man to be envied in many ways, but like most people who have such a secure mindset, he regularly finds himself beset by petty nuisances that present no impediment to the eventual success of his progress yet distract him to no end with their niggling, irritable inability to fit into his navigational chart.
 Such was the case when Hugh Dean and I were picking up some supplies for a party at Jolene’s and Hugh Dean stumbled upon a package of oyster crackers.
 “Jesse!” he shouted.